 While Tap2Ride builds on other MVP efforts for buses and light rail transit, the passenger rail operating environment presents unique challenges to overcome for both operations and the banking system, and newly to CCJPA - a customer service hosting requirement.
 Programmatic enhancements and infrastructure are required so that CCJPA can transition as many customers as feasible and practical to the contactless payments mode over time, replacing the longstanding ticket system currently in place.
 Additionally, CCJPA will need to investigate other complimentary payment modes, such as mobile ticketing, to handle the plethora of customer needs as a complement to contactless payment methods.
-We anticipate a focus on a complimentary mobile ticketing mode might commence in FY 2025-26, and will seek other grant funding, an ABP allocation or wrap this into the overall Cal-ITP program in the future.
+The FY 2025-26 and FY 2026-27 expenses for Tap2Ride include the transition of project management and customer service support duties formerly provided to support Tap2Ride via the State's CalITP contract.